 We’re here to help you start the new year off right with a clean home, so we’ve put together this list of 10 things you should deep clean this month.
 Tackle them all this weekend if you’re feeling ambitious, or bookmark this list and check them off one at a time.

-- Fridge: You probably avoid using harsh cleaners on food prep surfaces, but it’s just as important to reach for these types of cleaners when wiping out your fridge, since shelves and drawers often come into contact with your family’s food.
-After tossing old holiday leftovers, wipe the shelves and door with a microfiber and an all-purpose cleaner made with plant-based ingredients.
+- Fridge: After tossing old holiday leftovers, wipe the shelves and door with a microfiber and an all-purpose cleaner made with plant-based ingredients.
 Pull your fridge out from the wall and unplug it.
 Then use your vacuum’s brush tool to gently clean the coils.
 (If your fridge has a removeable grille in the front, unsnap or unscrew it to get to the coils from the front of the fridge.)

 - Oven: Corrosive chemicals in oven cleaners may cause breathing difficulty or skin irritation.
 Fortunately, you can make a surprisingly effective oven cleaner with a paste of ½ cup of baking soda, 1 tablespoon of dish soap, and water (about the consistency of toothpaste).
 Rub the paste into the turkey drippings and other grime on the walls and bottom of your oven.
 Leave it for 5 minutes, then wipe clean with a wet rag or microfiber.
 To reach the back of the oven, wrap the microfiber around a spatula or long-handled spoon.